ChengF-Lab/COAC/README.md

   The  distribution of Average correlation and Average Component Ratio can be obtained from log file,The thresholds of Average correlation and Average Component Ratio for filtration are evaluated from this distribution.

      FeatureGen ToFeature   InputFile OutputFile AverageCorrelation AverageComponentRatio

  ToFeature is the keyword, InputFile is the filename of Cluster commond generated file.
 OutputFile is output file name for features record.AverageCorrelation is a numeric indicate the threshold of Average correlation and AverageComponentRatio is a  numeric indicate the threshold of Average Component Ratio.

       FeatureGen Decipher FeatureFile   InputFile OutputFile

-  Decipher is the keyword,FeatureFile is the filename of FeatureGen commond  generated file with keyword 'ToFeature'.
+  Decipher is the keyword,FeatureFile is the filename of 'FeatureGen ToFeature'  commond  generated file.InputFile is matrix file with the same format with the input file of "Cluster" commond,OutputFile is filename of a sparse matrix  which is a mapping of outputfile . this mapping is implemented by  features which recorded in FeatureFile.The OutputFile with sparse matrix format can loaded into R environment directly for further analysis.